ArtemisAI/theCooperator/README.md

 The API is now on `http://localhost:8000` – open `http://localhost:8000/docs` for the Swagger UI.
 On first run the SQLite database will be created automatically with demo data.
+You can reset the demo fixtures at any time by calling `POST /demo/reset`.
 Run the React app from `frontend/` with:

 ```bash